Riot: Effects

 The economic and political effects of riots can be as complex as their origins.
 Property destruction and harm to individuals are often immediately measurable.
 During the 1992 Los Angeles riots, 2,383 people were injured, more than 12,000 were arrested, 63 people were killed and over 700 businesses burned.
 Property damage was estimated at over $1 billion.
 At least ten of those killed were shot by police or National Guard forces.

-Similarly, the 2005 civil unrest in France lasted over three weeks and spread to nearly 300 towns.
+Similarly, the 2005 riots in France lasted over three weeks and spread to nearly 300 towns.
 By the end of the incident, over 10,000 vehicles were destroyed and over 300 buildings burned.
 Over 2,800 suspected rioters were arrested and 126 police and firefighters were injured.
 Estimated damages were over €200 Million.

 Riot control and laws

 Riots are typically dealt with by the police, although methods differ from country to country.
 Tactics and weapons used can include attack dogs, water cannons, plastic bullets, rubber bullets, pepper spray, flexible baton rounds, and snatch squads.
 Many police forces have dedicated divisions to deal with public order situations.
 Some examples are the Territorial Support Group (London), Special Patrol Group (London), Compagnies Républicaines de Sécurité (France), Mobiele Eenheid (Netherlands), and Arrest units (Germany).

 The policing of riots has been marred by incidents in which police have been accused of provoking rioting or crowd violence.
 While the weapons described above are officially designated as non-lethal, a number of people have died or been injured as a result of their use.
 For example, seventeen deaths were caused by rubber bullets in Northern Ireland over the thirty five years between 1970 and 2005.